Resources that I’ve found helpful on my writing & publishing journey.*

 - Hey YA podcast – via BookRiot, co-hosts: Eric Smith + Kelly Jensen

 *I list these links because I’m often asked for them.
 However, they are what work for me.
 Please take what you need and ignore the rest.
 As a young writer, starting out, I didn’t know how to do that.
 I took everyone’s advice and so by the time I was done, my stories didn’t sound like me and weren’t what I set out to write.
-At the end of the day, if you don’t write it, you can’t edit it.
+It took some time for me to get back to writing my books my way.
+At the end of the day, if you don’t write it, you can’t edit it, and it won’t become a published book.
 So get to it.
 Stop procrastinating.
 Stop looking for more advice.
 And enjoy the process.
 Happy Writing!